emma-brown/emma-brown.github.io/index.md

 author_profile: true
 title: "About"
 ---
 I am a PhD Candidate at Arizona State University studying the geochemistry of Earth and other planetary bodies.
-In my free time, you can find me outdoors.
+In my free time, you can find me outdoors running, backpacking, or reading.

 ## RESEARCH INTERESTS
 *Including, but not limited to...*